A Lesson to Learn: Six Flags Entertainment Corporation (SIX)

 Is It Worth Investing in Six Flags Entertainment Corporation (NYSE :SIX) Right Now?

-The average price from analysts is $22.40, which is -$1.43 below the current price.
+The average price from analysts is $22.40, which is $0.92 above the current price.
 SIX currently public float of 76.16M and currently shorts hold a 11.75% ratio of that float.
-Today, the average trading volume of SIX was 2.55M shares.
+Today, the average trading volume of SIX was 2.51M shares.

 SIX’s Market Performance

-SIX stocks went up by 10.17% for the week, with a monthly jump of 23.25% and a quarterly performance of 5.13%, while its annual performance rate touched -54.55%.
-The volatility ratio for the week stands at 5.84% while the volatility levels for the past 30 days are set at 6.15% for Six Flags Entertainment Corporation.
-The simple moving average for the period of the last 20 days is 12.66% for SIX stocks with a simple moving average of -4.31% for the last 200 days.
+SIX stocks went down by -8.32% for the week, with a monthly jump of 16.25% and a quarterly performance of 2.58%, while its annual performance rate touched -57.21%.
+The volatility ratio for the week stands at 4.97% while the volatility levels for the past 30 days are set at 6.35% for Six Flags Entertainment Corporation.
+The simple moving average for the period of the last 20 days is -0.90% for SIX stocks with a simple moving average of -12.46% for the last 200 days.

 Analysts’ Opinion of SIX